joandre/MCL_spark/README.md

 ### Optimizations
 Most of the following solutions were developed by Stijn van Dongen.
 More could come based on matrix distribution state.

  * Add self loop to each node.
 This is generally used to satisfy aperiodic condition of graph Markov chain.
 More than an optimization, this is required to avoid the non-convergence of MCL because of the infinite alternation between different states (depending on the period).
+Default weight allocated is the maximum weight of every edges related to the current node.
 To stay as closed as possible of the true graph, self loop weights can be decreased.
  * Most of big graphs are sparse because of their nature.
 For example, in a social graph, people are not related to every other users but mostly to relatives, friends or colleagues (depending on the nature of the social network).
 In inflation and expansion steps, "weak" connections weight tends to zero (since it is the goal to detect strong connections in order to bring out clusters) without reaching it.
 In order to take advantage of sparsity representation of the graph, this value should be set to zero after each iteration, if it is lower than a very small epsilon (e.g. 0.01).
  * In order to improve convergence test speed, MCL author proposed a more efficient way to proceed.
 (Not Implemented Yet)